unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 ?>
 ```

-Once we run the new PHP script we should get an output of our cookie `ClVLIh4ASCsCBE8lAxMacFMOXTlTWxooFhRXJh4FGnBTVF4sFxFeLFMK`.
+Once we run the new PHP script we should get an output of our cookie: `ClVLIh4ASCsCBE8lAxMacFMOXTlTWxooFhRXJh4FGnBTVF4sFxFeLFMK`.

-Once we get the output, let's go ahead and submit it to the page.
+With this new cookie, let's go back to Burp and submit it to the page.
 If done correctly, we should get the password `EDXp0pS26wLKHZy1rDBPUZk0RKfLGIR3`.
 Now we can move on to natas12!

+### Level 12: